dbeinhauer/mcs-source/working_log.md

     - different from classical approach
         * just discrete spikes
         * just feed-forward network (our approach would be use RNN)
-- it would be neccessary to use RNN
+- it would be necessary to use RNN
     - train on the data from the simulator
         - these I should get from Luca at the end of the next week
-        - anotated data together with "data parser"
+        - annotated data together with "data parser"
             - I would just need to rewrite it to continuous data (instead of the spikes)
         - data consist of neural spikes from the LGN, V4 and V2/3 (both inhibitory and excitatory layers)